robinboncoeur/Art/docs/writing/W_Edits.md

 Wardrobe had its own weather.

-Outside weather — sun or rain — could change, but Wardrobe's was a constant, indoor climate of steam and cloth-dust and warmed metal.
+Outside weather — sun or rain — could change, but Wardrobe's was a constant climate of steam and cloth-dust and warmed metal.
 The air tasted faintly of detergent and starch and something older that lived in wool no matter how many times you cleaned it: sheep, lanolin, history.

-The room itself was a maze of rails and racks, garment bags whispering against each other whenever someone brushed past.
-Stacked crates were stencilled with Mara’s handwriting — blunt, efficient strokes of someone who labelled everything because she didn’t like losing time to idiots.
-A long trestle table ran down the centre like an altar, currently piled with a half-dressed mannequin and a skirt turned inside-out, hemline pinned up like a patient on a hospital bed.
+Wardrobe was a maze of rails and racks, garment bags whispering against each other whenever someone brushed past.
+Stacked crates carried Mara’s handwriting — blunt lettering of someone who preferred labels to archaeologists.
+A long trestle table ran down the centre, with a half-dressed mannequin and a skirt turned inside-out, hemline pinned up like a patient on a hospital bed.

-Mara stood over it with her chin tucked, a bodice in her hands, and the look she wore when something had disappointed her.
-Which was most things.
+At the table stood Mara, staring with a slight frown at a bodice in her hands.
+She turned the bodice over and tapped the seam.

-“Hang on.
-What’s this?” she said, without looking up.

-I froze with a hanger halfway to a rail.
+“What’s this?” she said quietly.

 Mara never raised her voice — she didn’t need to.
-Her authority lived in the fact that she expected you to obey and had no interest in negotiating about it.
-She turned the bodice over and jabbed a fingertip at a seam.

-“This.
-Who did this?”
+“Who did this?”

-I moved closer, careful not to bump the steamer hose that snaked across the floor like a sleeping python.
-“Which one?”

-Mara’s gaze flicked to me, her mouth tightening.
-Don’t be clever.
-She pinched the fabric and tugged.
+I left the rail and moved closer, careful not to trip over the steamer hose that snaked across the floor.
+Mara’s gaze flicked to me, her mouth tightening as she pinched the fabric and tugged.
 The seam puckered like a forced smile.

 “Whoever did this sewed with fear.”

-I leaned in: the stitches were tight, too tight, as if someone had been trying to prove something with needle and thread.
+The stitches were tight, too tight.
+Someone had been trying to prove something with needle and thread.

 “They were probably worried it wouldn’t hold.”

-Mara snorted.
-“It won’t hold because they were worried.
-That’s the irony.”
+“It *won’t* hold because they were worried," Mara snorted.
+"That’s the irony.”

 She flipped the bodice again and thrust it at me.

 “Unpick it.
-Do it properly.
-Not fast.
+Do it *properly*, not fast.
 Properly.”

-Mara was not warm, but honest in the way that mattered: she treated workmanship as a form of respect.
-If she corrected you, it meant she thought you were worth the effort.

 I took the bodice, feeling the weight of it — the underlining, the interlining, the bones that gave it a spine.
 The kind of garment that made you understand, viscerally, why women in paintings stood the way they did.

 I carried it to the end of the table, sat, and began to unpick the seam with the seam ripper.
-Mara insisted it was called a lame.

-”Because,” she said, ”if you worked in costume long enough you ended up sounding like you were auditioning for a museum.”

 I liked Wardrobe because it wasn’t school.

 School rewarded performance.
 You threw hands up, shouted answers, and wore confidence like an ill-fitting costume.
 Wardrobe rewarded something quieter: attention, patience, care.
 You could be brilliant here without the marketing.

 I worked for a few minutes, the thread finally giving way with soft little snaps.

-Mara’s voice cut across the room again.
+Mara’s voice cut across the room.

 “Did you bring the inventory sheet?”